Conversation

 me

-Yeah... but lesson titled 'asking for help' in world that doesn't understand us – still under construction.
+Yeah... except that the lesson titled 'asking for help' in a world that does not understand us — still under construction.

-📋 CONCLUSION: add to pre-travel checklist – ✔️ check strikes
+CONCLUSION: add to the pre-travel checklist: check for strikes

 Narrator

-Narrator: This is where this story ended, not with a moral, but with that one song that will haunt dreams for three months, new checklist element… and naive faith that next time it’ll definitely be better. 🎶📋😅
+Narrator: This is where the story ended, not with a moral, but with that one song that will haunt dreams for three months, a new checklist item… and the naive faith that next time it really will be better.

-• 🧠 Self-irony and dialogue with brain: processing tension
+• Self-irony and dialogue with the brain: processing tension

-Self-regulation mechanisms often go unnoticed by others and are frequently misread as “weird behavior,” “indifference,” “no reaction,” “shutting down,” or “strange facial expressions.”
-Coping does not always look tidy, but it makes sense if you know how to read it.
+Self-regulation mechanisms often go unnoticed by others and are frequently misread as “weird behaviour,” “indifference,” “no reaction,” “shutting down,” or “strange facial expressions”… and so on.
+Coping does not always look aesthetic, but it makes sense if you know how to read it.